 Common Mistakes to Avoid

 Assembling too early before a long trip.
 Mixing wet and dry items in the same container.
 Wrapping cheese too tightly in plastic.
 Not accounting for how hot it actually is outside.
 Leaving crackers anywhere near moisture.
-For general travel planning mistakes worth knowing, check the Wrong Tour Guide Fix Guide.

 Pre-Assembled or Assemble-on-Arrival?